 In Section 2 we shall outline a number of properties of products and packings of edge-coloured graphs.
-Section 3 shall be dedicated to improving the upper-bound on $h(b,r)$, while Section 4 presents lower and upper bounds on $q(k)$ for $k \geq 4$.
+Section 3 shall be dedicated to improving the upper bound on $h(b,r)$, while Section 4 presents lower and upper bounds on $q(k)$ for $k \geq 4$.
 In Section 5 we give some concluding remarks and further open problems to those in \cite{caro2023flip}.